Find the constraint.

 What This Covers

-Inboxes, WhatsApp threads, forms, spreadsheets, and CRM records all tell a partial story, so missed revenue stays hidden until later.
+Marketing data, conversations, quotes, payment notes, and customer records all tell a partial story, so the real bottleneck stays hidden until later.

-A new CRM, automation layer, or AI feature will not help much if response, ownership, and follow-up rhythm are still unreliable.
+A new CRM, automation layer, or AI feature will not help much if the team has not identified the current revenue constraint.

 FLAGSHIP SERVICE